rembold-cs151-master/SetupCheck/Info.md

 1. How confident are you with basic computer operations?
 (Typing, navigating files, web use, etc) <SCORE>
 2. How confident are you with basic computer science in ANY language?
 (Constructing algorithms, solving problems using code, etc) <SCORE>
-3. How confident are you already with basic Python syntax? (contructing for loops or classes for instance) <SCORE>
+3. How confident are you already with basic Python syntax? (contructing for loops or logic branches for instance) <SCORE>
 4. What are your goals, or what would you like to accomplish by the end of this coures? <ANSWER>